-(3) Market value is calculated on the basis of \$14.90 per share, which was the closing sales price for our common stock on the NASDAQ Stock Market on December 31, 2021.
+- (3) Market value is calculated on the basis of \$12.07 per share, which was the closing sales price for our common stock on the NASDAQ Stock Market on December 31, 2022. - (4) Mr. Reininga retired from his position as President and Chief Executive Officer on March 10, 2023.
+He has the ability to exercise his vested stock options up to one year following his retirement date, or the options are forfeited.